ankitbioinfo/tempo/README.md

 leidenalg
 ```

+### Usage

-### Import the functions from the Python prompt in the following way.
+Import the NiCo functions in your Python script or Jupyter Notebook as follows:

 ```python
 from nico import Annotations as sann